Repopulation of wolves in California: Natural expansion

-In May 2021, a confirmed wolf depredation occurred in Eastern Plumas County.
-Evidence of 3 wolves were seen at the carcass and the wolves were named the Beckwourth Pack.
-Preliminary DNA analysis indicates one of the wolves in the Beckwourth Pack is LAS12F, a female from the Lassen Packs 2019 litter.
-Origins of the other 2 wolves are unknown but field efforts are ongoing.
+The Beckwourth Pack was identified in May 2021 when a trail camera spotted three wolves in eastern Plumas County.
+Evidence of the three wolves were seen in May at the carcass of a confirmed wolf depredation.
+Preliminary DNA analysis indicated one of the wolves in the Beckwourth Pack is LAS12F, a female from the Lassen Packs 2019 litter.
+The origins of the other two wolves are unknown.
+A wildlife biologist employed by CDFW attempted to capture members of the pack in order to place collars on the wolves, take blood samples and swabs, and test for disease.

 Also in May, OR-103, a young male who was outfitted with a GPS collar in Deschutes County, Oregon, crossed the border into Siskiyou County.
 OR-103 developed a crippled front paw, and has no way to catch quick, preferred prey such as deer and elk.